nyu-acsys/drift/artifact.md

 python3 run_experiments.py table1
 ```

-The results in Table 2 can be produced by running
+The results in Table 2 can be re-produced by running the following:

 ```
 python3 run_experiments.py table2